srcML/srcML/doc/srcml_input.md

 `-XML_ENCODING_FLAG_SHORT`, `--XML_ENCODING_FLAG_LONG=<encoding>`
 : Sets the xml encoding of the output srcML file to encoding.
 The default is UTF-8.
-Possible encodings can be obtained by using the command `iconv -l`.
+Possible encodings can be obtained by using the command `iconv -l` on UNIX platforms.
 The attribute is stored only on the root element.

 `--NO_XML_DECL_LONG`
 : No output of the default XML declaration.
 Useful when the output is